How are we to act toward those who hurt, offend, mistreat, or speak evil against us?

 But the Bible tells us otherwise.
 As Christians, we are told to do unto others as we would have them do unto us.
 (Matthew 7:12) Did you get that?
 It doesn’t say do unto others as they have done unto you.
 It doesn’t say repay evil for evil.
 It says that we are to do unto others what we would like them to do unto us.
 Wow, that almost sounds like grace, doesn’t it?
 When we treat others in this manner, God’s grace, His unmerited favor, is revealed through our very actions.

-All of the sudden, doing good stops being a law but a loving response to good that we have received from God.
+Suddenly, doing good stops being a law but a loving response to good that we have received from God.
 We give to others because God has given to us.
 We forgive others because God has forgiven us.
 We love others because God loved us.
 Every good thing we do for others is like a thank you card to God for all He has done for us.

 I think Romans 5:8 pretty much sums it up: